Gregory L. Dudek

 Dudek is the only child of Louis Dudek—modernist poet, small-press pioneer, and Officer of the Order of Canada—and clinical psychologist Stephanie Zuperko Dudek.
 After Louis’s death, his mother married Fred Thomas Martin (1927 – 2022), an Oakland-born abstract-expressionist painter and long-time administrator at the San Francisco Art Institute.

 Dudek earned a B.Sc.
-(Hons.) in Physics & Computer Science from Queen’s University (1980), followed by an M.Sc. in Computer Architecture at the University of Toronto under Carl Hamacher and Ric Holt (1982), and a Ph.D. in Computer Vision with John K. Tsotsos (1991).
+(Hons.) in Physics & Computer Science from Queen’s University (1980), followed by an M.Sc. in Computer Architecture at the University of Toronto, and a Ph.D. in Computer Vision with supervised by John Tsotsos with doctoral committee: Geoffrey Hinton, Allan Jepson, John Sherk, and Demetri Terzopoulos.

 - Director, McGill Centre for Intelligent Machines (2004 – 07)